International House, Melbourne: Hilda Stevenson Building

 The Hilda Stevenson Building is located on Leonard Street in Parkville.
 It was acquired by International House in 1966 and was initially known as the ‘Rudd Stevenson’ building before being renamed after Dame Hilda Stevenson, a generous benefactor to International House.
 Its acquisition enabled International House to expand the Dimmick Dining Hall northwards.
 This project was completed in 1970 after a fire destroyed the roof of the old dining hall.

 Originally built for the Scottish stained glass merchant James Ferguson in 1886, the building had belonged to the Victorian Children's Aid Society Home before it was acquired by International House.
 The building was created in the gothic revival architecture style is interlaced with stained glass windows on the north and southern ends.

 Greycourt

 Originally built as a school (Carlton College) in 1881, Greycourt was acquired by International House in 1975.
 It was purchased from the Royal Melbourne Hospital, which had been using the building as nurses’ quarters.

 The acquisition of Greycourt marked a pivotal moment in the development of International House.
-The hall's enrollment numbers surged to 245 students in 1975, positioning International House as the second-largest residential college at the University of Melbourne, behind Ormond College.
+The hall's enrollment numbers surged to 245 students in 1975, positioning International House as the second-largest student residence at the University of Melbourne, behind Ormond College.